 Evidently, certain types of houses for sale will have different types of demand and this will be reflected on the final price.

 On average, the cost of a house for sale per square foot works out to be £2,070.
 This means if you are just looking out the houses sold in Blackbrook in general and didn’t take into consideration the type of build.
 For example, a new build.

 On average, what is the figure for the asking price of a house for sale in Blackbrook?

 When speaking about the city of Blackbrook, £191,975 is the asking price for a house for sale.

 We have compiled a table of data so you can know the asking prices of the specific size of home you’re most interested in.
-As you can imagine, a family looking to move out with children would be after a larger house than someone living alone in Blackbrook.
+As you can imagine, a family looking to move out with children in Blackbrook would be after a larger house than someone living alone.

 The data is in fact very different compared to the number of rooms you’re interested in having in your home and the asking price also tends to go up in staggering amounts as you add rooms.